 \section{Introduction}

-Real world networks, i.e. those found in nature and technology, typically have a complicated irregular structure and consist of a large number of highly interconnected dynamical units.
+Real world networks, i.e. those found in nature and technology, typically have a complicated irregular structure and consist of a large number of interconnected dynamical units.
 Coupled biological and chemical systems, neural networks, social interacting species, and the Internet are only a few such examples \cite{Albert02,Dorogovtsev03,Faloutsos99,Newman06,Strogatz03,Watts99}.
 Because of this complexity, the first approach to capturing the global properties of such systems has been to model them as graphs whose nodes represent elements of the network and the edges define a topology (graph of interactions) between these elements.
-This a principally a static approach to modeling networks in which only the structure of the network's interactions (and perhaps weights associated to them) are analyzed.
+This is principally a static approach to modeling networks in which only the structure of the network's interactions (and perhaps the interaction's strength) are analyzed.

-An additional line of research has been the investigation of the dynamical properties of such networks.
-This has been done by modeling network via interacting dynamical systems \cite{Chazottes05,Blank06,Afriamovich07}.
+A more general line of research is concerned with the dynamical properties of such networks.
+Mathematically, this has been done by modeling networks as interacting dynamical systems \cite{Afriamovich07,Blank06,Chazottes05}.
 Important processes that are studied within this framework include synchronization \cite{CHB07} or contact processes, such as opinion formation and epidemic spreading.
-These studies give strong evidence that the structure of a network can have a substantial impact on its dynamics \cite{BLMC06}.
+These studies give strong evidence that the structure of a network can have a substantial impact on the network dynamics \cite{BLMC06}.

-Regarding this connection, the impact of a dynamical network's underlying structure on its dynamics has been of recent concern.
-In this the spectrum of the network's adjacency matrix has emerged as a key quantity in the study of a variety of dynamical networks.
-For example, systems of interacting dynamical units are known to synchronize depending only on the dynamics of the uncoupled dynamical systems and the spectral radius of the network adjacency matrix \cite{HOR05,HOR06}.
-Moreover, the eigenvalues of a network are important for determining if the dynamics of a network is stable \cite{Blank06,Afriamovich07}.
+Regarding this connection, the impact of a dynamical network's underlying structure on its dynamics is of major interest.
+In this the spectrum of the network's adjacency matrix has naturally emerged as a key quantity in the study of a variety of dynamical networks.
+For example, systems of interacting dynamical units are known to synchronize depending only on the dynamics of the uncoupled dynamical systems and the spectral radius of the network's adjacency matrix \cite{HOR06,HOR05}.
+Moreover, the eigenvalues of a network are important for determining if the dynamics of a network are regular or chaotic. \cite{Afriamovich07,Blank06}.